-It is possible that there will be dry ice leftover in your shipping box or delivery tote.
+It is possible that there will be dry ice leftover in your shipping box.
 Do not handle the dry ice with your bare hands.
 It is cold enough to freeze skin on contact.

 Can I return my boxes to you?

 Per seafood regulations, we cannot reuse your fish boxes.
-We will recycle them, but we have limited space in our delivery vehicles.
-If possible for you, we ask that you simply recycle, compost, or re-purpose the boxes yourself.
+If possible for you, we ask that you simply recycle or repurpose the boxes yourself.